microsoft/BotFramework-Composer/docs/how-to-send-messages.md

 In this If/Else conditional template, bot will respond in text message `morning`, `afternoon` or `evening` based on user's input to match specific conditions defined in the template.

 ### Switch condition
-Similar to If/Else conditional template, you can define a Switch conditonal template to generate text responses based on user's input.
+Similar to If/Else conditional template, you can define a Switch conditional template to generate text responses based on user's input.
 For example:

     # greetInAWeek
     - SWITCH: @{dayOfWeek(utcNow())}